kevinpunyii/Networkwalks-B082-Week3-Password-Cracking-project/README.md

 ## 📄 Task 2 – Step 10: Open the PDF

 The recovered password can then be used to open `My Locked PDF1.pdf`.
 If the password is correct, the protected PDF can be unlocked.

+🔹 TASK 3 – Authorized Web Portal Security Testing
+🎯 Objective

+Task 3 documents an authorized security-testing exercise performed against:

+medirozahospital.com

+The task uses Burp Suite for authentication security testing.
+After successful login during the authorized project exercise, three password-protected PDF reports were available inside the portal.

+The PDF password-protection portion was then tested using the NetworkWalks Hash Calculator and NetworkWalks Password Cracker.

+⚠️ This section assumes that written authorization was obtained from the website owner.
+Do not reproduce this activity against an unrelated production system without explicit authorization.

+🛠️ Task 3 – Tools Used
+Tool	Purpose
+Burp Suite	Authentication security testing medirozahospital.com	Authorized target portal NetworkWalks Hash Calculator	Extracts PDF password-verification hash NetworkWalks Password Cracker	Dictionary attack against extracted hash Password-protected PDF reports	Test artifacts retrieved after login 🔄 Task 3 Workflow medirozahospital.com
+Burp Suite
+Authentication SecurityTesting
+Successful AuthorizedLogin
+PDF Reports
+patient_report_001.pdf
+patient_report_002.pdf
+patient_report_003.pdf
+NetworkWalks HashCalculator
+PDF Hashes
+NetworkWalks PasswordCracker
+PDF Password Recovery
+🌐 Step 1 – Access the Portal

+The portal was accessed as part of the authorized security-testing exercise.
+Burp Suite was used to observe the authentication workflow.

+Because there are no individual screenshots for Task 3, the complete process is documented in one project video.

+🎥 Video Evidence

+videos/task3-complete-demo.mp4

+The video should show the authorized testing workflow from authentication testing through successful login and access to the test resources.

+🧪 Step 2 – Authentication Testing with Burp Suite

+Burp Suite was used during the authorized assessment to observe and test the authentication workflow.
+The testing resulted in a successful login within the project environment.

+Launch Burp Suite
+Intercept Login Traffic
+Observe AuthenticationWorkflow
+Successful Login

+Evidence: videos/task3-complete-demo.mp4

+🔒 Before publishing, ensure the video does not expose passwords, session cookies, authorization headers, tokens, API keys, or other sensitive authentication information.

+📂 Step 3 – PDF Reports

+After successful authorized access, the following password-protected PDF reports were available:

+Report File
+patient_report_001.pdf
+patient_report_002.pdf
+patient_report_003.pdf

+These files are documented as project/test artifacts.

+🔒 Do not upload real patient records or confidential medical information to GitHub.
+Use sanitized test files or redact all sensitive information.

+🔑 Step 4 – Extract PDF Hashes
+patient_report_001.pdf
+NetworkWalks HashCalculator
+patient_report_002.pdf
+patient_report_003.pdf
+Extracted PDF Hashes

+The password-protected PDF reports were processed using the NetworkWalks Hash Calculator.
+The purpose of this step was to extract the PDF password-verification data required for password auditing.
+The extracted hashes were then used with the NetworkWalks Password Cracker.

+🔐 Step 5 – Test PDF Password Protection

+The extracted PDF hashes were supplied to the NetworkWalks Password Cracker for dictionary-based password testing.

+Extracted PDF Hashes
+NetworkWalks PasswordCracker
+Dictionary-Based Testing
+patient_report_001.pdfresult
+patient_report_002.pdfresult
+patient_report_003.pdfresult

+The three test artifacts were:

+patient_report_001.pdf
+patient_report_002.pdf
+patient_report_003.pdf

+The complete activity is documented in:

+videos/task3-complete-demo.mp4
+✅ Step 6 – Results

+The results of the authorized exercise are demonstrated in the complete Task 3 video.